chicio/chicio.github.io/src/posts/2024-01-20-advent-of-typescript-2023-connect-4.md

 #### Implementation

-The exercise gave me some data structure to use as the basis of my development.
+The exercise gave me some data structure to use as the basis of my development (as it was in the previous exercises).
-They were the domain data structures of the connect 4 game.
+Again, they were the domain data structures of the Connect 4 game.
-There was the definition of the chips, the empty cells and all the possible states of the game.
+There was the definition of the chips, of an empty cell and all the possible states of the game.
 There was also the definition in terms of data structure of the game board and the game itself.
 The last one was composed by the current board and the current state of the game.